The Get Along Gang: In other countries

 While the characters' popularity was generally strong only in the United States, the series was released in several countries and dubbed into multiple languages.
 In Spanish, the series was translated as La Pandilla Feliz (The Happy Gang) and aired on channels in Colombia, Mexico, Costa Rica, Venezuela and Chile, but did not have the same impact or popularity of other 1980s cartoons.
 In Brazil the series was translated as A Nossa Turma (Our Gang) and was a modest success running on SBT during the late 1980s and early 1990s.
 In France, it was known as Les Amichaines.

-The animated series also aired in the United Kingdom in the mid-to-late 1980s, in an early morning slot on the ITV network, where it was a modest success, also generating merchandise in the country.
-However, all merchandise in the UK was discontinued in early 1987.
+The animated series also aired in the United Kingdom in 1985 on TV-am, while a few of the ITV region channels also broadcast the series, where it was a modest success, alongside generating merchandise sales in the country.
 A weekly comic book series in the United Kingdom attained reasonable popularity, running for 93 issues from April 1985.
 It was then merged with the Care Bears comic in January 1987, until the latter was discontinued in 1989.
-The Scholastic book line also continued for some time afterwards, whilst repeats of the animated series continued to play a part on the UK television network Channel 4's weekend morning schedule for a time, but both of these gradually diminished after a few years.
+All other merchandise in the UK was discontinued in early 1987.
+The Scholastic book line also continued for some time afterwards, whilst repeats of the animated series continued to be part of the UK television network Channel 4's weekend morning schedule for a time, but both of these gradually diminished after a few years.
 The franchise had completely disappeared in the UK by 1993.